Nong Bua Lamphu province: National parks

+Climate

+Nong Bua Lamphu province has a tropical savanna climate (Köppen climate classification category Aw).
+Winters are dry and warm.
+Temperatures rise until May.
+The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
+Climate statistics: the maximum temperature is 43.6 °C in April and the lowest temperature is 10.3 °C in January.
+The highest average temperature is 40.5 °C and the minimum average temperature is 16.2 °C. Annual total rainfall was 1,409 mm with total 105 rainy days.
+Maximum daily rainfall was 96.4 mm on August 27, 2024.

 Paleontological remains

 Chalawan, an extinct genus of crocodylin, is known solely from its holotype collected in the early-1980s from a road-cut near the town of Nong Bua Lam Phu, in the upper part of the Phu Kradung Formation.
 This single specimen is the most well preserved vertebrate fossil that has been found from the formation.
 It contains a single species, Chalawan thailandicus.

 History

 Nong Bua Lam Phu is noted for it being the area where in the 16th century, Naresuan, the king-liberator of Siam, came to learn of the outcome of a war between the Lao and Burmese in the area of Vientiane.
 This place was formerly a Lao stronghold and named "Nakhon Khuean Khan Kab Kaew Bua Ban" (นครเขื่อนขันธ์กาบแก้วบัวบาน).
 During the existence of the Lao Kingdom of Lan Xang (1354–1707), Nong Bua Lam Phu was traditionally given to the crown prince (Uparat) to rule.
 It was the birthplace of the principal wife of Ong Boun (พระเจ้าศิริบุญสาร), the last independent king of Vientiane.
 In 1827, Chao Anou of Vientiane designated Phagna Narin to be governor at the onset of the Laotian Rebellion of 1826–1828.

 Under Thai rule, the province originally consisted of five amphoe (districts) in Udon Thani province.
 In 1993 Udon was decentralized and a separate province of Nong Bua Lam Phu was created.
 It is one of the newest provinces of Thailand, together with Amnat Charoen province, Sa Kaeo province, and Bueng Kan province.

 On 6 October 2022, a mass murder occurred at and near a daycare center in Uthai Sawan, a town located in the province.
 A total of 36 people were killed, and 10 others were injured, before the attacker committed suicide.
 It was the deadliest mass murder by a single perpetrator in the modern history of Thailand.